-The soaring adoption of Cloud-based Business Intelligence (BI) solutions that has doubled in 2018 from its 2016 levels is an indication of the growing importance of business data for business enterprises across geographies and industry domains.
-With data being the centre of gaining competitive market advantage, enterprises are looking for innovative software tools to analyse and gain valuable insights into their collected data.
+The soaring adoption of Cloud-based Business Intelligence (BI) solutions that have doubled in 2018 from its 2016 levels is an indication of the growing importance of business data for business enterprises across geographies and industry domains.
+With data being the center of gaining competitive market advantage, enterprises are looking for innovative software tools to analyze and gain valuable insights into their collected data.

 All about data visualization